 You should be spending the majority of your body paragraph doing the third step: showing how it fully supports your thesis.

 Template Paragraph 3: Body Paragraph 2

 Use a transition phrase and launch into your second reason and supporting example.
 Repeat the same process as the first paragraph.

 Use a transition phrase again in the first topic sentence.
 Describe the third example, and explain how it supports your thesis.
 Make sure it is very clear for the reader how each example relates to the topic.
 This paragraph is a good time to bring up a strong counterargument to your thesis, and then explain clearly why the counterargument is incorrect.
 You are showing the reader that, not only is your position correct, but the opposite position is also wrong.

 Your conclusion should be a brief mirror of your introductory paragraph.
 Remind the reader what topic you were asked to consider and what your position is.
 Briefly summarize the points you made.

-If you find you are running out of time, it is better to include your final body paragraph and eliminate the conclusion paragraph, because the conclusion doesn’t add new to your analysis.
-An otherwise well-developed Issue essay that lacks a conclusion will not be penalized.
+If you find you are running out of time, it is better to include your final body paragraph and eliminate the conclusion paragraph, because the conclusion doesn’t add anything new to your analysis.
+An otherwise well-developed Issue Essay that lacks a conclusion will not be penalized.